hbiede/portfolio/content/projects/Codenames-Board-Generator.md

 - name: GitHub
   link: https://github.com/hbiede/Codenames-Board-Generator
 summary: A script to generate a board of words for the game "Codenames"
-description: Generates a random board with team assignments for use in playing the game "Codenames".
 tags: [Ruby]
 ---

+Generates a random board with team assignments for use in playing the game "Codenames".